George Makdisi

 George Abraham Makdisi was born in Detroit, Michigan, on May 15, 1920.
 He died in Media, Pennsylvania, on September 6, 2002.
 He was a professor of oriental studies.
 He studied first in the United States, and later in Lebanon.
 He then graduated in 1964 in France from the Paris-Sorbonne University.

 He taught in the University of Michigan and Harvard University before reaching the University of Pennsylvania in 1973, as a professor of Arabic.
 Here he remained until his retirement in 1990, when he held the post of director of the Department of Oriental Studies.
 He became a Professor Emeritus of "Arab and Islamic Studies" in the University of Pennsylvania in Philadelphia.

 He was particularly interested in issues around higher education in the world.

-He published an Arabic edition of the work by IBN AQIL, Al-Wāḍiḥ fi Usul al-fiqh (The Obvious in the Principles of Jurisprudence), in three volumes, published in Stuttgart, Germany by Steiner Verlag and reprinted by Klaus Schwarz.

-He published an Arabic edition of a portion of IBN AQIL's huge work, Kitab al-Funun, 2 vols., printed in Beirut 1970-71.
+He published an Arabic edition of the work by Ibn 'Aqil, Al-Wāḍiḥ fi Usul al-fiqh (The Obvious in the Principles of Jurisprudence), in three volumes, published in Stuttgart, Germany by Steiner Verlag and reprinted by Klaus Schwarz.
+He also published an Arabic edition of a portion of Ibn 'Aqil's work, Kitab al-Funun, 2 vols., printed in Beirut 1970-71.

 He was a member and honorary member of numerous professional scientific organizations.
 Among other honors, he was twice a Guggenheim fellow.
 In 1977, he served as the President of the Middle East Studies Association of North America, now based in Tucson, Arizona, United States.